 The research by the University of Exeter and UCL (University College London) is published in the journal Environmental Health Perspectives.

 Numerous studies have linked ‘endocrine-disrupting’ chemicals, used in a wide range of industrial products and contraceptive pharmaceuticals, to reproductive problems in wildlife and humans.
 Previous University of Exeter research identified the potential for a major group of ‘these chemicals to cause male fish to change gender.
-Human exposure to these chemicals, which can alter hormone signalling in the body, has been associated with decreases in sperm count and other health problems, including breast and testicular cancer.
+Human exposure to these chemicals, which can alter hormone signaling in the body, has been associated with decreases in sperm count and other health problems, including breast and testicular cancer.

 Scientists worldwide are now working to find better ways of screening and testing for these chemicals in the body, to target the health risks to humans and wildlife.
-This new development, led by Dr Tetsuhiro Kudoh and Professor Charles Tyler at the University of Exeter, gives the first comprehensive insight into the effects of these chemicals on the whole body.
+This new development, led by Dr. Tetsuhiro Kudoh and Professor Charles Tyler at the University of Exeter, gives the first comprehensive insight into the effects of these chemicals on the whole body.
 It shows that more organs and parts of the body react to environmental estrogens than previously thought.

 Eventually, they produced a fish that was sufficiently sensitive to the chemicals to give fluorescent green signals to show which parts of its body were responding.
-This was done by placing a genetic system into the fish that amplifies the response to oestrogens producing the fluorescent green signal.
+This was done by placing a genetic system into the fish that amplifies the response to estrogens producing the fluorescent green signal.

 In the laboratory, PhD student Okhyun Lee exposed the fish to chemicals at levels found in wastewaters that are discharged into our rivers.
-She was then able to observe the effects of the exposure on the fish, in real time, watching specific organs or areas of tissue glow green, in response to the chemicals.
+She was then able to observe the effects of the exposure on the fish, in real-time, watching specific organs or areas of tissue glow green, in response to the chemicals.